 The Junior League of Birmingham (JLB) is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

-Safety and Crisis Intervention
+Safety and Crisis

 The JLB strives, through issue-based voluntarism, to build better partnerships between the agencies it serves, better train JLB members to become experts on the critical issues and provide more meaningful experiences for JLB volunteers.
 The JLB’s goal is to eradicate pressing issues within the community, create advocates and community trustees (trained League members) who are passionate about issues, and make a positive impact on the community through systemic change.

 All volunteers are required to complete an intensive Provisional course and thereafter choose from a wide range of community projects each year.
 Through these projects, volunteers acquire the skills, knowledge and empowerment to effectively serve the community.
 Community projects are staffed with JLB volunteers who work in partnership with nonprofit, public and community-based organizations.

 Click on the links below to find out more about the Junior League of Birmingham.